 Like Phuktal Monastery, the Zongkhul Monastery also holds a special place in Zangskar valley.
 It has a legend associated with it, which says that the famous Yogi, Naropa used to meditate in the caves surrounding it.
 Inside, you’ll see Thangkas and several paintings that give an insight into the peaceful religion of Buddhism.

-Zangskar Valley is located in Kargil district at an altitute of around 12000 feet.
-Zanskar is around 6 hour drive from Kargil (247km).
-From leh, it’s around 11 hours drive (464km).
+Zangskar Valley is located in the Kargil district at an altitude of around 12000 feet.
+Zanskar is around a 6-hour drive from Kargil (247km).
+From Leh, it’s around 11 hours drive (464km).
 The best time to visit Zanskar is from May to September.
-During winter the temperature goes down below than 30 degrees.
-Due to heavy snowfall, road to zangskar valley remains closed for more than six months.
+During winter the temperature goes down below 30 degrees.
+Due to heavy snowfall, the road to Zanskar valley remains closed for more than six months.

 Zanskar is also a good place for trekking.
-Treks like Lamayuru to Darcha, Lamayuru to Padum etc. are famous.
-Darcha trek is a trekking route to zangskar which connects to zangskar via shino-la-pass.
+Treks like Lamayuru to Darcha, Lamayuru to Padum, etc. are famous.
+Darcha trek is a trekking route to Zanskar which connects to Zanskar via Shino-la-pass.
 Lots of foreigners visit Ladakh for trekking and Zanskar is a preferred place in Ladakh for trekking.

-For chader trek, you can visit Ladakh in January and February.
+For the chadar trek, you can visit Ladakh in January and February.

-You may have also heard about Chader trek in Zangskar during winter.
+You may have also heard about the Chadar trek in Zangskar during winter.
 A walk on the frozen river of Zanskar valley.

-The beginning of chadar trek was; when Locals of Ladakh region started to travel through the frozen river of Zanskar Valley by walking on it; as the road gets blocked by the blanket of heavy snowfall.
+The beginning of the chadar trek was; when the Locals of the Ladakh region started to travel through the frozen river of Zanskar Valley by walking on it; as the road gets blocked by the blanket of heavy snowfall.

 The extreme weather condition makes this trekking very challenging and it’s one of the toughest trekking in India.
 Sometimes the temperature drops to lower than Minus 30 degrees.
-As, it’s tricky for the beginners to walk on ice, your trek-guide will guide you to walk on different types of surfaces.
+As it’s tricky for beginners to walk on ice, your trek-guide will guide you to walk on different types of surfaces.

-For Chader trek you need to visit Leh via flight.
+For the Chadar trek, you need to visit Leh via a flight.